jcnimble/burger/README.md

 * Your app will store every burger in a database, whether devoured or not -- I did add delete button because it just made sense to have it as an option.
 Although, that may be over thinking a "Burger logger"

 ![](burgersrcnshot.png)
-I added this screenshot because Buzz helped me figure this out why screenshots weren't showing in my README for the last couple assigments.
+I added this screenshot because Buzz helped me figure out why screenshots weren't showing in my README for the last couple assigments -- Voilà!

 ## Getting Started